(email at email@example.com)

-My PhD research examines the experiences of young gay and bisexual men who use social networking sites and smartphone applications (such as Grindr) to sell sex online.
-I am interested in how new technologies have made the sale of sex more covert, less stigmatised, and the implications this has for social policy.
+My PhD research examines the experiences of sexual minority men aged 18-26 who have accepted offers of money for sex on social networking sites and smartphone apps.
+I am interested in how internet technologies have made the sale of sex more covert, less stigmatised, and the implications this has for social policy, research and theory.

-I am a PhD student in the School of Applied Social Sciences interested in youth sexualities and masculinities, and postgraduate assistant to the Centre for Sex, Gender and Sexualities (CSGS) at Durham University.
-My research has documented the increasingly positive experiences of sexual minority youth, changing attitudes toward sex and relationships, and the influence of social media on masculinities and sexualities.
-I have a BA (First) in Philosophy and Politics from the University of Liverpool, an MA (Distinction) in Social Research Methods from Durham University, and my PhD is funded by the Economic and Social Research Council (ESRC).
+I am a Sociology and Social Policy PhD candidate in the School of Applied Social Sciences, funded by the Economic and Social Research Council.
+My research documents the increasingly positive experiences of sexual minority youth, the legacy of homophobia and HIV/AIDS, and the influence of social media technologies on masculinities and sexualities.
+I have a Bachelors degree (First) in Philosophy and Politics from the University of Liverpool, and a Masters degree (Distinction) in Social Research Methods from Durham University.

 - Morris, M., McCormack, M. & Anderson, E. (2014).
 The changing experiences of male bisexual adolescents.
 Gender and Education 26(4): 297-413.